-Key Name Default Value Required UID aut For User Name (2) authentication only, the default value is anonymous Yes, if the authentication mechanism is User Name And Password (User Name and Password). detault value is anonymous No, if the authentication mechanism is SASL User Name (SASL User Name).
+Key Name Default Value Required UID For User Name (2) authentication only, the default value is anonymous Yes, if the authentication mechanism is User Name And Password (User Name and Password).
+No, if the authentication mechanism is SASL User Name (SASL User Name).